Call-for-Code/Project-Sample/README.md

 ### The issue we are hoping to solve

-REPLACE THIS SENTENCE with a short description, 2-3 sentences in length, of the specific sustainaiblity problem your solution is meant to address.
+REPLACE THIS SENTENCE with a short description, 2-3 sentences in length, of the specific sustainability problem your solution is meant to address.

 ### How our technology solution can help